mtom2k/sample-stylized-html-page/README.md

 <h1>Sample Stylized HTML Page</h1>

-This simple web page with minimalistic CSS styling is used to simply test the deployment of a web server.
+This simple web page with minimalistic CSS styling is used to test the deployment of a web server.

 <br></br>